surgieboi/nextjs-wagmi-supabase/README.md

 ### Setting up Supabase

-Before you can save data from your application into Supabase, you will need to complete the following:
+Before you can save data from your application, you will need to complete the following:

 #### General